-So if you’re at a loss as to what cardstock, patterned paper and embellishments to get, do look into getting a scrapbook kit to try out.
+So if you’re at a loss as to what cardstock, patterned paper, and embellishments to get, do look into getting a scrapbook kit to try out.

-For postbound albums, they normally include a number of page protectors with white blank pages but some do not include these.
+For post-bound albums, they normally include a number of page protectors with white blank inserts but some do not include these.
 So be sure to check out the descriptions.

 9. Page Protectors

 If you are buying the D-ring/3-ring albums, you would have to buy the page protectors separately.
 Some brands such as Dunwell use “universal” page protectors that can fit well for various brands of D-ring/3-ring albums.
 But do note that their refill pages don’t come with any white inserts.